• Skip to primary navigation

 This recipe has six main steps and here they are:

-3. Mix (don’t be a pansy and get in there and use your hands)
+3. Mix (don’t be a pansy and get in there and use your hands).
+Don’t overwork the meat though!
+Mix until it’s just combined and then stop.

-6. Pour on the sauce, cover and cook, then remove he lid and simmer for a few minutes to let the sauce cook down before serving.
+6. Pour on the sauce, cover and cook for 6-7 minutes.
+Remove the lid and simmer for 5 minutes to let the sauce cook down before serving.

 See, that wasn’t so bad!
 Meatballs get a bad rap for being a lot of work but they really come together pretty easily.
 Best part is doubling the recipe so that you’ve got a batch of meatballs in the freezer ready to bust out for a quick weeknight meal in the future.
 Work smarter, not harder.